-- (i) On completion of a matter practitioners shall forward a report which shall include full details of all monies recovered or to be recovered; and shall further provide the following information: - A. the result of the action, including details of orders made, and or penalties imposed; - B. particulars of any orders for costs; - C. a certified pro forma invoice; - D. vouchers in support of all disbursements which exceed \$30.00.
+- On completion of a matter practitioners shall forward a report which shall include full details of all monies recovered or to be recovered; and shall further provide the following information: - the result of the action, including details of orders made, and or penalties imposed; - В. particulars of any orders for costs; - a certified pro forma invoice: C. - vouchers in support of all disbursements which exceed \$30.00.